-Christmas is a time for fun, family and food and it is no surprise that those of us with dogs want to include our four legged pals in the seasonal festivities, especially the central point of the day – Christmas dinner.
-In the midst of all the excitement it is easy to become complacent with food items that can be potentially harmful to your dog, therefore we have compiled a brief guide to help you remain vigilant.
+Christmas is a time for fun, family and food, and it is no surprise that those of us with dogs want to include our four-legged pals in the seasonal festivities, especially the central point of the day – Christmas dinner.
+During all the excitement, it is easy to become complacent with food items that can be potentially harmful to your dog; therefore, we have compiled a brief guide to help you remain vigilant.

-Not all human food is toxic for dogs or has an adverse effect on dogs, but nonetheless it should be given in moderation.
+Not all human food is toxic for dogs or has an adverse effect on dogs, but it should be in moderation.

-Turkey – It is safe to feed your dog a little bit of the Christmas turkey.
-However do not be tempted to add gravy, it is an unnecessary carrier of fat and salt and your dog won’t know the difference.
-It is best to avoid giving any turkey or chicken skin either since they are too fatty for canines.
+Feeding your dog a little bit of the Christmas turkey is safe.
+However, do not be tempted to add gravy, it is an unnecessary carrier of fat and salt, and your dog won’t know the difference.
+It is best to avoid giving turkey or chicken skin since they are too fatty for canines.
 Too much fat can cause pancreatitis.

-Bones – We tend to cook a lot more meat joints at Christmas.
-Bones whether cooked or not are a choking hazard for your dog and if the bone splinters there is also a high risk of perforation.
+We tend to cook a lot more meat joints at Christmas.
+Bones, whether cooked or not, are a choking hazard for your dog; if the bone splinters, there is also a high risk of perforation.
 You may think you have it covered by keeping bones away from your dog at the dinner table, but be wary of leaving rubbish bags open and within reach of your pet.
 They will find it hard to resist the smell!

-Vegetables – Small amounts of vegetables are fine to give to your dog including carrot, parsnip, green beans, courgette, Brussels sprouts, broccoli florets (very small amount only), peas, spinach, cauliflower.
+Small amounts of vegetables are acceptable for your dog, including carrot, parsnip, green beans, courgette, Brussels sprouts, broccoli florets (very small amount only), peas, spinach, and cauliflower.
 When preparing their portion, do not add any salt, butter or type of fat.
-Potatoes can be given either mashed or boiled but again avoid adding unnecessary extras and keep the portion small as too much starch can be painful.
+Potatoes can be either mashed or boiled, but again avoid adding unnecessary extras and keep the portion small, as too much starch can be painful.

-Sweets and Deserts – Although we find these delicious, they are far too sugary for your pet.
-Even the ones marked sugar free may contain Xylitol, an artificial sweetener that’s very dangerous for your pooch.
+Although we find these delicious, they are far too sugary for your pet.
+Even sugar-free ones may contain Xylitol, an artificial sweetener that’s very dangerous for your pooch.

-Seeds and Nuts – It’s not recommended that you give your dog any walnuts or macadamia nuts.
-However, very small amounts of almonds and cashews can be given safely.
+It’s not recommended that you give your dog any walnuts or macadamia nuts.
+However, tiny amounts of almonds and cashews can be given safely.
 Your dog will love these as a special treat.

-Chocolate – We have a lot more cocoa products available at this time of the year but they should be kept well out of reach of dogs.
+We have many more cocoa products available at this time of the year, but they should be kept well out of reach of dogs.
 Chocolate contains theobromine which can be deadly for your pet.
 Please also avoid caffeine or alcohol for your dog.
 Clear away any leftover cups or glasses out of your dog’s reach.
 Follow these simple rules for a trouble-free, peaceful Christmas.